kig-odoo/kig-odoo/README.md

 I'm Odoo website and themes expert.
 I worked in Odoo's R&D department for 3 years and worked several key features like theme color picker, crop dialog, social app, etc. He is a design geek and always wants pixel perfect design.
 I loves to play video games and I love my PS5.
 I named my daughter Aarya (A girl is no one) so i can be a ned stark but i don't want to die early and i love my head.

-*   🌍  I'm based in india
+*   🌍  I'm based in india.
 *   ✉️  You can contact me at [kig@droggol.com](mailto:kig@droggol.com)
-*   🧠  I'm learning something cool
+*   🧠  I'm learning something cool.
 *   🤝  I'm open to collaborating on interesting in any project that have a Javascript :)
 *   ⚡  I'm secretly Batman... but don't tell anyone :)
+*   😍  Huge crush for OWL.

  ### Skills
 <p align="left">